 My favorite tip for teaching story structure is to load up on text!
 Let students use lots of books and passages for practice.
 Focus on the events that happen in the beginning and how the middle builds onto the beginning.
 Then, focus on how the end builds onto the middle.
 Most of the time, students will also be looking for a problem and a solution.

-(Resources: RL2.5, RL3.5)
+(Resources: RL3.5)

 5. Let them practice in many different ways.

 Give students task cards to use with texts that they will read during independent reading time.
-During their read to self-time, students can have these task cards to self-assess, or they could buddy up with a partner after they read and answer questions.
-Shown above is the story Weird Parents by Audrey Wood.
+During their read-to-self-time, students can have these task cards to self-assess, or they could buddy up with a partner after they read and answer questions.
+These can be used with any text, whether a printable passage, online story or even a picture book.
+One of my favorites is Weird Parents by Audrey Wood.
+Here is an affiliate link to that story if you’re interested in using it with this unit.

-Another idea is to stick a few read alouds and printables in a tub labeled “Early Finishers” and when students finish an assignment, they can grab the tub to work.
+Another idea is to stick a few read-alouds and printables in a tub labeled “Early Finishers” and when students finish an assignment, they can grab the tub to work.
 This will allow them to feel successful and not waste any downtime during the day.
 Here is my affiliate link for the book One Fine Day by Nonny Hogrogian.

 Story Structure Suggested Resources: